papuech/Jobs/readme.md

 As a todo list, the application will allow you to create tasks and project.
 A task is a stuff to do.
 A task can have several priorities type such as "normal", "important", "absolute".
 It can also be global or it can be a part of a project.
 A project is a simple task holer.
 Create as much as project and task you want.
+A task or a project can easily be created with the "add" button in the navbar.
 To remove a done task, just check it on the screen.
 To save data, the application uses SQLite.
 This way, most of the database requests are in SQL.